Placer mining: Panning

 The simplest technique to extract gold from placer ore is panning.
 This technique has been dated back to at least the Roman Empire.
 In panning, some mined ore is placed in a large metal or plastic pan, combined with a generous amount of water, and agitated so that the gold particles, being of higher density than the other material, settle to the bottom of the pan.
 The lighter gangue material such as sand, mud and gravel are then washed over the side of the pan, leaving the gold behind.
 Once a placer deposit is located by gold panning, the miner usually shifts to equipment that can treat volumes of sand and gravel more quickly and efficiently.
-Gold panning was commonly used on its own during the California gold rush, however it is now rarely used for profit since even an expert gold prospector can only process approximately one cubic yard of material for every 10 hours of work.
+Gold panning was commonly used on its own during the California gold rush; however, it is rarely profitable anymore since even an expert gold prospector can only process approximately one cubic yard of material for every 10 hours of work.

 Rocker

-A rocker box (or "cradle") is capable of greater volume than a gold pan, however its production is still limited when compared to other methods of placer mining.
+A rocker box (or "cradle") is capable of greater volume than a gold pan; however, its production is still limited when compared to other methods of placer mining.
 It is only capable of processing about 3 or 4 yards of gravel a day.
 It is more portable and requires less infrastructure than a sluice box, being fed not by a sluice but by hand.
 The box sits on rockers, which when rocked separates out the gold, and the practice was referred to as "rocking the golden baby".
-A typical rocker box is approximately 42 inches long, 16 inches wide and 12 inches deep with a removable tray towards the top, where gold is placed.
+A typical rocker box is approximately 42 inches long, 16 inches wide and 12 inches deep with a removable tray towards the top, where gold is captured.
 The rocker was commonly used throughout North America during the early gold rush, but its popularity diminished as other methods that could handle a larger volume became more common.